 Edamame beans are whole, immature soybeans, sometimes referred to as vegetable-type soybeans.
 They are bright green and look similar to frozen baby lima beans.
 They differ in color from regular soybeans, which are typically light brown, tan, or beige.

-Asian Edamame Salad
+Asian Edamame Cucumber Salad

 Equipment